*This post may contain affiliate links for which I earn commissions.*

-There are many advantages to growing your own edible plants in your backyard, courtyard or balcony apart from the satisfaction and pleasure which can be derived from producing your own food.
+There are many advantages to growing your own edible plants in your backyard, courtyard or balcony.
+This is apart from the satisfaction and pleasure which can be derived from producing your own food.
 Here are five benefits of growing your own:

 1. Always Have Fresh Vegetables And Fruit

-You can harvest fresh vegetables and herbs as you need them which means they will contain a greater amount of valuable nutrients (which do deteriorate over time especially when the produce is stored for lengthy periods) and will always taste great.
+You can harvest fresh vegetables and herbs as you need them.
+This means they will contain a greater amount of valuable nutrients (which do deteriorate over time especially when the produce is stored for lengthy periods) and will always taste great.

 Most commercially produced produce is derived from specially bred varieties for long harvest life rather than taste.
 This means that the produce is stored for long periods of time in cool rooms, sometimes artificially ripened and then transported enormous distances to arrive in the store you purchase it from.